rmadiraju/planningSvc/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .
+This application is configured for Service Discovery and Configuration with the JHipster-Registry.
+On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
+For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Development

 To start your application in the dev profile, simply run:

+    ./mvnw

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].